-For more information, start by reading Chapter 7: "Asking us to pay a bill you have gotten for covered services or drugs" in the section titled "When a network provider sends you a bill."
+For more information, start by reading Chapter 7: "Asking us to pay a bill you have gotten for covered services or drugs."
 Chapter 7 describes the situations in which you may need to ask for reimbursement or to pay a bill you got from a provider.
 It also tells how to send us the paperwork that asks us for payment.